brikis98/yevgeniy-brikman-homepage/_posts/2008-12-16-tribute-to-crossfit.md

 Strength](http://www.amazon.com/Starting-Strength-2nd-Mark-Rippetoe/dp/0976805421)
 1. Hell, ask me.

-Not sure you have the time for it?
+Not sure if you have the time for it?
 Well, the first thing to consider is that most Crossfit workouts are under 20 minutes.
 Elite Crossfitters can do the infamous [Fran in under two minutes](http://media.crossfit.com/cf-video/CrossFitMontclair_Rhabdo153Fran.mov).
-Time wise, Crossfit compares favorably with other routines, but believe me, the WoD will make every minutes count.
+Time wise, Crossfit compares favorably with other routines, but believe me, the WoD will make every minute count.
 Besides, exercise is not something you magically have time for.
 You *make* time for it, just like you would for a visit to the doctor or to watch your favorite TV show.

 Need more inspiration?
 Just about every [WoD in the archive](http://www.crossfit.com/mt-archive2/2008_12.html) comes with a video and some of them have to be seen to be believed.
-Some of my favorites include [14 year old Kallista competing with adults](http://www.break.com/usercontent/2008/7/Crossfit-Games-2008-Inspirational-video-533154.html) in the Crossfit Games, [Fran in full firefighter gear](http://www.vimeo.com/971867?utm_campaign=embed&amp;utm_source=971867),
+Some of my favorites include [14-year-old Kallista competing with adults](http://www.break.com/usercontent/2008/7/Crossfit-Games-2008-Inspirational-video-533154.html) in the Crossfit Games, [Fran in full firefighter gear](http://www.vimeo.com/971867?utm_campaign=embed&amp;utm_source=971867),